gillibrand/sublimetext-dojo-modules/README.md

 Performance
 -----------

-This plugin opens and reads all the JavaScript files that it finds in its search paths.
-This can cause Sublime Text to pause for several seconds while starting up if there are a large number of files to read.
-You may need to limit the number of search paths used if this time is too long.
+This package opens and reads all the JavaScript files that it finds in its search paths.
+This used to cause Sublime Text to pause for several seconds while starting up when there were a large number of files to read.
+Files are now scanned in background threads to avoid any startup delays, but that means all modules are not necessarily immediately available after startup.
+Once files have been scanned, a "done" message is shown in the Sublime Text status bar.

-Future versions will likely offload this work to a background thread to improve perceived performance.
-Sublime Text 3 may appear faster since its plugins are loaded into another process.